Eleirbag89/TelegramBotPHP/README.md

 * Date()
 Return the date of the mesage (Timestamp)
 * FirstName()
-Return the user first name
+Return the user's first name
 * LastName()
-Return the user last name
+Return the user's last name
 * Username()
-Return the user username
+Return the user's username
 * messageFromGroup()
 Check if the message is sent from a group chat (boolean)